ABOUT US

 Equine Studies

-Applications for Equine Studies opens on 01 April 2024 and closes on 30 June 2024.
+Applications for Equine Studies open on 01 April and close on 30 June.
 All applications should be submitted via the EATI Online Application System.

 Click here for more information